Pearson 23C: Design

-Operational history

-The boat is supported by an active class club, the Pearson Yachts Portal.
+Reception

 In a 2010 review Steve Henkel wrote, "this boat is one of Bill Shaw's few catboat designs.
 In a way is a daring flight of fancy for Shaw, who was generally quite conservative in his designs.
 Not much was at risk, however, the cat proved to not be very popular (which it wasn't; only 42 were built), since virtually the same molds and tooling were used to build the Pearson 23 sloop version ...
 Best features: Part of the idea for the cat rig was its innate simplicity: only one sail to trim, and the ability to tack without adjusting any lines.
 One owner says, 'It’s hard to imagine a better singlehander's boat.'
 Worst features: Some owners found the boom topping lift a nuisance to operate because of the pronounced roach in the mainsail, and replaced the lift with a rigid vang.
 The 7/8" sailtrack tends to stick; some owners have tried Battcars, others installed something called Strongtrack, which slides over the existing track."